List of Southeastern Conference champions: Women's basketball

-All current and future members play women's basketball.
+All 16 SEC members play women's basketball.

 Although the SEC began sponsoring women's basketball competition in the 1979–80 season, it was not fully integrated into the conference until the 1982–83 season, which was the first in which each team played the same number of conference games.
 Also, although this article lists both regular-season and tournament champions, the SEC has officially awarded its conference title based solely on the regular-season standings since the 1985–86 season.
 From 1980 to 1985, the official SEC champion was the tournament winner, but the tournament now only determines the recipient of the SEC's automatic berth in the NCAA tournament.

 Champions

 Cross country

-All SEC schools participate in men's and women's cross country except South Carolina, which only fields a women's team.
+All current SEC members participate in men's and women's cross country except South Carolina, which only fields a women's team.

 Champions

 Equestrian

 Four SEC schools compete in Women's Equestrian: Auburn, Georgia, South Carolina and Texas A&M. The first conference championship was contested in 2013.